commercetools/test-data/docs/contributing/test-data-models-overview.md

 };
 ```

-In this example, `name` and `description` are values that are calculated based on the `nameAllLocales` and `descriptionAllLocales` ones but we need the latter to be built first, so that why we use the `postBuild` function.
+In this example, `name` and `description` are values that are calculated based on the `nameAllLocales` and `descriptionAllLocales`.
+The latter need to be built first using the `postBuild` function.

-This function just need to return an object with the updated properties values and it will be merged with the originally built one.
+This function just need to return an object with the updated properties and their values and it will be merged with the originally built one.

 ### Builders

-The other main file of the data model is the `builders` one where we actually create the objects which implement the fluent API that allows generating data models objects.
+The `builders` is another main file in which we actually create the objects which implement the fluent API that allows generating data models objects.

 This is how it looks like: